Sylius/Sylius/docs/book/plugins/guide/specification.rst

         Background:
-            Given the store operates on a single channel in "United States" And the store has a "Iron Man Suite" configurable product And the product "Iron Man Suite" has a "Mark XLVI" variant priced at "$400000" And I am logged in as an administrator
+            Given the store operates on a single channel in "United States" And the store has a "Iron Man Suite" configurable product And the product "Iron Man Suite" has a "Mark XLVI" variant originally priced at "$400000" And I am logged in as an administrator

         @ui